apt install ssh

 $ ssh-keygen -t ed25519

-After logging in to the server, store your public key to ~/.ssh/authorized_keys
+After logging in to the server, store your public key to ~/.ssh/authorized_keys on the server-side.

 To get the root privilege, use “su” command with the option “-“.

-$ su - Password: <input root password> #
+Password: <input root password>

-Configure the /etc/ssh/sshd_config file to stop password login.
+Configure /etc/ssh/sshd_config file to prohibit password login.

 After you change the lines, restart the ssh server.